History of Scania: 14th and 15th centuries

-The Renaissance, and time until 1658
+Renaissance and final Danish rule

+Golden age of the aristocracy

+The period between 1536 and 1660 is often considered a golden age of the Scania nobility in terms of their wealth and economic control.
+Church estates were confiscated by the Crown in 1536 (following the example of the Swedish Crown in 1527 provided by Gustav Vasa).
+These included prosperous lands belonging to the former archbishopric at Hogestad and Snårestad as well as those of the monasteries at Bosjökloster, Dalbykloster and Övedskloster.
+However, the land swap policy of Fredrik II whereby he exchanged lands in Scania for lands near his own estate in Själland (Zealand) resulted in large areas within Scania falling into the hands of local nobility.
+Their wealth is visible in the private castle-building of the period in places such as Rosendal Castle.
+By the 17th century approximately 54% overall of the 15,000 estates in Scania were owned by the nobility, though the concentration of ownership was not evenly spread.
+In the area of Ystad, around 80% of the farmland was owned by aristocrats by 1650.

+Regional tensions

 Scania's geopolitical position, situated on the Scandinavian mainland but politically part of the Danish kingdom, made it for centuries the focal point of the struggle for hegemony in the Baltic region between Denmark and Sweden, the so-called dominium maris baltici.
 The two Nordic countries were in conflict with each other for about five hundred years.
 By possessing both sides of the Öresund strait, as well as The Belts, Denmark had effective control over the entrance to the Baltic Sea and was able to monopolize trade through the sounds.
 From the 15th century, Denmark started to collect the Sound Dues, a transitory due from all foreign ships passing through the strait, whether en route to or from Denmark or not.
-The Sound Dues constituted the major source of income for the Danish crown, up until the 19th century and was resented by the Swedish Crown.
+The Sound Dues constituted the major source of income for the Danish crown and was resented by the Swedish Crown.